 Dr. Mikahl Banwarth-Kuhn

 I am a queer mathematical biologist born and raised at the base of the Sandia Mountains in Albuquerque, New Mexico.
 Albuquerque sits on the traditional homelands of the Pueblo of Sandia.
 I gratefully recognize the original peoples of New Mexico- Pueblo, Navajo, and Apache- who have demonstrated resilience and resistance in the face of violent efforts to separate them from their land, culture, and each other.
-They have and continue to make significant contributions to the broader community statewide that undoubetedly shape the lives of all New Mexico inhabitants.
+They continue to make significant contributions to the broader community statewide that undoubetedly shape the lives of all New Mexico inhabitants.
 I understand that my acknowledgement is only a small step toward the larger project of decolonization and reconciliation.

 Me and Pepina the cat.